Alan-N-Pereira/Voice2Code/README.md

 Voice commands are transformed into text using the [Azure Speech to Text](https://azure.microsoft.com/en-us/services/cognitive-services/speech-to-text/?cdn=disable#features) service and later parsed by [Spoken](/spoken), which makes use of several pushdown automaton to extract information of the text.

 Currently, Speech2Code only supports voice commands for the JavaScript language, a list of all those commands can be found [here](spoken/src/modules/typescript).
-All commands can be said in both english and portuguese ~~HU3BR~~.
+All commands can be said in both english.

 ### Controlling Visual Studio Code